alanoMartins/smart-gpc-billing/README.md

 # Google cloud billing prediction
+:alert WIP - Work in progress
-:alert It's a experimental propose project
+It's a experimental propose project

 Use DNN and RNN to predict google cloud billing using services usage dataset